im2fast4u/im2fast4u.github.io/_posts/2025-10-08-post-physics-intro-2.md

 Before reading this book, I thought physics was about memorizing formulas and figuring out the distance from point A to point B. But now I see it as a way of uncovering hidden secrets of the universe.
 It's not just science - it's detective work, imagination, and curiosity.
 I still have a lot to learn.
 But I already know this: physics is real magic, and anyone can learn it if they're willing to ask the hard questions.

 ## Conclusion
 Physics is a big area of study which never ends.
 We have only discovered a small part of the true universe.
+Physics showed me that there are things, mysterious things, that make the universe what it is now.
 I hope you enjoyed reading this blog post.
 If you did, read my other posts.
 Thank you for reading!